 Chester Zoo has teamed up with Everton in the Community to raise vital funds for Act for Wildlife and the Gashaka Biodiversity Project (GBP).

+Chester Zoo has joined forces with Everton FC’s official charity, Everton in the Community, to raise money for our Gashaka Biodiversity Project.
 The partnership will see both charities work close together to further develop the Gashaka Biodiversity Project, its outreach and the work it does to save wildlife habitats in Nigeria’s largest National Park.

 The money raised will go directly towards fighting to save the Gashaka Gumti National Park and its wildlife from threats such as encroachment and poaching.